noah-nuebling/mf-xcloc-editor/README.txt

         - Localizers can edit the state of localized strings
-            - In Xcode, the state automatically updates to 'translated' whenever the localizer edits the string, but other than that localizers have no control over the state, e.g. if they wanna come back to a string later.
+            - In Xcode, the state automatically updates to 'translated' whenever the localizer edits the string, but other than that localizers have no control over the state, which could be useful if they want to come back to a string later.
-            - `MMF Xcloc Editor` lets localizers toggle the state between 'needs_review' and 'translated' – plus there's a convenient Command-R shortcut.
+            - In contrast, `MMF Xcloc Editor` lets localizers easily toggle the state between 'needs_review' and 'translated' via a convenient Command-R shortcut, or an easy-to-discover right-click menu.
         - Shows localization progress percentage in the sidebar (Similar to Xcode's **.xcstrings** editor), helping localizers keep track of their progress.
         - Strings marked as 'do not translate' are *not* shown to localizers.
+            - Xcode sorts these strings above 'needs_review' strings making it harder to find strings that need review.
         - Strings with multiple pluralizable variants are displayed in a simple way.
-            Note: Pluralizable format specifiers like `%#@pluralizable@` can not be edited and are not shown to localizers.
+            Note: In `MMF Xcloc Editor`, pluralizable format specifiers like `%#@pluralizable@` can not be edited and are not shown to localizers.
 From my understanding it's never necessary to make this editable, at least for my app Mac Mouse Fix, which this editor is primarily designed for.
-In Mac Mouse Fix, I set the `pluralizable format string` of all pluralizable strings to to only a single format specifier (like `%#@pluralizable@`) and then have all the actual content in the plural variants.
+In Mac Mouse Fix, I set the *pluralizable format string* of all pluralizable strings to only a single format specifier (like `%#@pluralizable@`) and then have all the actual content in the plural variants.
                 This simplifies things for localizers and has no drawbacks as far as I can tell.
                 If somebody does need this functionality – let me know and I'll consider adding it.
         - Pluralizable variants are not hidden by default.